shortlurker/zmk-dongle-screen/docs/nice_nano_wire_guide.md

 - Two versions, with and without reset button.
 - 6x6x6mm tactile button used for reset.
 - No supports needed.
+- Rear cap only.
+Print the display mount and main body from [Prospector](https://github.com/carrefinho/prospector/tree/main/case).

 nice!nano fit untested, might be tight.
 Would like feedback.